Seanan F.

 What company does Seanan F. work for?

-What is Seanan F.'s role at the current company?
+What is Seanan F.'s role at Lincoln Center for the Performing Arts?

-Seanan F.'s current role is Writer, researcher, storyteller, mindfulness leader, and trauma-sensitive facilitator of workshops and professional developments.
+Seanan F. is listed as Writer, researcher, storyteller, mindfulness leader, and trauma-sensitive facilitator of workshops and professional developments at Lincoln Center for the Performing Arts.

 What is Seanan F.'s email address?